 Most states have provisions allowing them to accept an advance care directive that was created in another state.
 Other states only accept advance care directives if the document was created in a state with similar requirements.
 Some states do not address out-of-state directives at all.

 Planning for the end of your life will make it easier for you and your family.
 You will be confident that your wishes will be honored, and your family will know that their choices are acting according to your wishes.

 A DNR or Do Not Resuscitate order is a document that specifies that you do not want to be resuscitated.

-A living will is a written, legal document that indicates what medical care you want, and don’t want to be used to keep you alive at the end of your life.
+A living will is a written, legal document that indicates what medical care you want and don’t want to be used to keep you alive at the end of your life.
 It also indicates your preferences for other medical decisions, such as pain management or organ donation.

 You always have the right to change your mind and request CPR.
 If you do change your mind, you should talk with your doctor right away about revoking your DNR order.
-You also should tell your family and caregivers about your decision, mark “cancelled” on the actual DNR order, and destroy any DNR wallet cards or other identification items you may have.
-If you have a DNR order, but change your mind about the level of care you would want regarding CPR and medical interventions that may prolong life, you will need a new order.
+You also should tell your family and caregivers about your decision, mark “canceled” on the actual DNR order, and destroy any DNR wallet cards or other identification items you may have.
+If you have a DNR order but change your mind about the level of care you would want regarding CPR and medical interventions that may prolong life, you will need a new order.

 Our intuitive Healthcare Directive Action Plan is easy to understand.
 We provide an easy online advanced care template to help you with every step.

 A will takes effect upon death and provides instructions on handling your affairs after you’ve passed.
 A living will provides instructions to your family and doctors regarding should you become incapacitated.
 It lets other parties know what medical treatment you do and don’t wish to have when you can’t speak for yourself.

 Advance directives are instructions regarding medical care should you become unable to make decisions for yourself due to injury or illness.
 A living will is an advanced directive that takes effect in the event of a terminal illness.